 ED’s are so complex, we still don’t fully know what triggers them.
 It’s a combination of societal, familial and individual factors, and often involves using food to help cope with a trauma that’s occurred.
 While the media portraying a thin woman as the ideal isn’t realistic or helpful, that isn’t the sole cause of an ED.

 Just like any other mental illness, ED’s are not a choice and they are not something that can be controlled.
 They are about trying to cope with strong emotions and usually trying to feel some semblance of control in (by controlling food), but often ends up in a feeling of powerlessness.

 MYTH: Eating disorders only affect a certain type of person

 Call up the image of someone with an ED, what comes to mind?
 Likely a young female of Caucasian descent.
 And it’s true that ED’s are most likely to develop between the ages of 12-25 and females are at a high risk; however, ED’s can happen to anyone.
 It doesn’t matter their age, sex, income, or cultural background.

 Feb 1st-7th is Eating Disorder Awareness Week.
 Take this as an opportunity to start a conversation with others, break through some of that shame and stigma associated with talking about eating disorders, and mental illness in general.
 Nearly one million Canadians are affected by ED’s, starting a conversation may save a life.
 If you or someone you know is suffering from an ED getting help is important.
-I’ve provided some resources below, feel free to e-mail me at [email protected] for more information or with any questions.
+Check out the resources below:

 http://nedic.ca/ Help Line: 1-866-NEDIC-20